tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 # Stop bad estimates upsetting machine clock.
 maxupdateskew 100.0

+# Use it as reference during chrony startup in case the clock needs a large adjustment.
+# The 1 indicates that if the system’s error is found to be 1 second or less, a slew will be used to correct it; if the error is above 1 secods, a step will be used.
+initstepslew 1 time.facebook.com time.google.com

 # enables response rate limiting for NTP packets - reduce the response rate for IP addresses sending packets on average more than once per 2 seconds, or sending packets in bursts of more than 16 packets, by up to 75% (with default leak of 2).
 ratelimit interval 1 burst 16 leak 2